 - 1. Attended monitoring is to be used to evaluate compliance with the relevant conditions of this approval. - 2.
-Data collected for the purposes of determining compliance with the relevant conditions of this approval is to be excluded under the following meteorological conditions: - during periods of rain or hail; - average wind speed at microphone height exceeds 5 m/s; b) - wind speeds greater than 3 m/s measures at 10 m above ground level; and temperature inversion conditions greater than $3^{\circ}\text{C}/100\text{m}.$ - c) d) - Unless otherwise agreed with the Planning Secretary, this monitoring is to be carried out in accordance with the relevant requirements relating for reviewing performance set out in the NSW Industrial Noise Policy (as amended from time to time), in particular the requirements relating to:

-a) monitoring locations for the collection of representative noise data; 3.

-- a) b) equipment used to collect noise data, and conformity with Australian Standards relevant to such equipment; and - c) modifications to noise data collected, including for the exclusion of extraneous noise and/or penalties for modifying factors apart from adjustments for duration. - To the extent that there is any inconsistency between the Industrial Noise Policy and the requirements set out in this Appendix, the Appendix prevails to the extent of the inconsistency.
+Data collected for the purposes of determining compliance with the relevant conditions of this approval is to be excluded under the following meteorological conditions: - a) during periods of rain or hail; - b) average wind speed at microphone height exceeds 5 m/s; - c) wind speeds greater than 3 m/s measures at 10 m above ground level; and - d) temperature inversion conditions greater than 3°C/100m. - 3.
+Unless otherwise agreed with the Planning Secretary, this monitoring is to be carried out in accordance with the relevant requirements relating for reviewing performance set out in the NSW Industrial Noise Policy (as amended from time to time), in particular the requirements relating to: - a) monitoring locations for the collection of representative noise data; - b) equipment used to collect noise data, and conformity with Australian Standards relevant to such equipment; and - modifications to noise data collected, including for the exclusion of extraneous noise and/or penalties for modifying factors apart from adjustments for duration. - 4.
+To the extent that there is any inconsistency between the Industrial Noise Policy and the requirements set out in this Appendix, the Appendix prevails to the extent of the inconsistency.